cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

+**lernOS Canvas:** add two people who helped you before to the building block "My Relationships".

 ## [Tone Of Voice In Online Communication](#tone-of-voice-in-online-communication)
 Do you have the same tone when you communication online then you have in real life?
 Do you write emails with the same tone like you would talk to the person in a face-to-face meeting?
 Often the tone in online communication is tougher and more rude than it should be.
 This is true for emails, messages, discussion forums and blog comments.
 It is a barrier for developing trust and a supportive network.